Hazel: Secure and Efficient Disaggregated Storage: Design of

-\textbf{IV cache design:} The hashers require all IVs within the same data set to conduct an update.
-To avoid reading hundreds of sectors and their IVs stored in the metadata of each sector, we introduced the metadata cache at the beginning of each SSD.
+\paragraph{IV cache design:} The IV cache enables reuse for sequential workloads.
+The hashers need to know the IVs of all $S$ leaves within the same data set to conduct an update.
+To avoid reading hundreds of sectors and their IVs stored in each sector's metadata, we introduced a metadata cache at the beginning of each SSD.
 We additionally use an in-memory, write-back cache based on these sectors.
-When a write happens to a given data set, we fetch the corresponding metadata sector into the IV cache and update it, keeping it always up-to-date with the state of the disk.
-It is crucial for performance as it allows reuse for sequential workloads.
-However, it also needs to maintain coherence with the disk and the tree.
-Both of these caches could be eliminated if the NVMe specification allowed reading just the metadata part of the sector instead of the whole sector.
+When a write occurs to a given data set, we fetch the corresponding metadata sector into the IV cache and update it, keeping it always up-to-date with the disk's state.
+These caches could be eliminated if the NVMe specification allowed reading only the metadata portion of a sector rather than the whole sector.